 Waving the New Zealand flag in her relocated home town, Brooklyn, New York is Janine Foster.
 Her debut EP, Dark Mind has been shown love by the likes of Vibe Magazine, Vevo, Complex Magazine and Billboard.
 And rightly so.

 As the title implies it is dark.
 Traveling through Foster’s mind it is clear it’s beautiful in there (Hold Me).
 It’s complex.
 It’s sad.
 It’s fighting — and this woman is strong (Dark Mind).
-Having followed her since her commercial release of Bullets a few years back, whendidyoufallinlovewithhiphop has had the EP on repeat since it dropped in June 2013.
-For the months/year that came between Bullets and its mothership Dark Mind, Janine’s ‘visual diary’ aka her Tumblr: janineandthemixtape.com teased one minute sultry, clips that were multi-exposed and made on a phone ap.
+Having followed her since her commercial release of Bullets a few years back, S E R U M has had the EP on repeat since it dropped June 2013.
+For the months/year that came between Bullets and its mothership Dark Mind, Janine’s ‘visual diary’ aka her Tumblr: janineandthemixtape.com teased sultry minute-long, clips that were multi-exposed and made on a phone ap she says.

 Dark Mind comfortably places Janine Foster as a premium all-in-one (singer/writer/producer) Kiwi export.
 Quite arguably the best one yet.